RasheedLewis/VibeCraft/docs/more/SECTIONS_AUDJUST_API.md

 5. In your UI and prompts:

    * Use human names when confident,
-   * Otherwise fall back to neutral “Section A/B/C” and rely on “opening / middle / climax / ending” in the prompt language.
+   * Otherwise fall back to neutral "Section A/B/C" and rely on "opening / middle / climax / ending" in the prompt language.

 [1]: https://www.audjust.com/api/examples/find-chorus-verse-sections-of-song "Audjust - Break Down a Song into Sections like Chorus and Verse"
 [2]: https://dl.acm.org/doi/10.1145/1178723.1178733?utm_source=chatgpt.com "Music structure analysis by finding repeated parts"